todd-dsm/mac-ops/README.md

 Automation to build a great MBP Desktop with a base configurtion for DevOps people.

+Before you can build anything, you first need the tools. `alias mac-ops='phase0';` Take a look at [phase1]

 This is just my take on the Mac OS X setup.
 If you find value in it, please feel free to use it.

 ***